replicatedhq/replicated-docs/docs/reference/replicated-cli-cluster-prepare.md

   --values values.yaml
   ```

-  For a kots app with k3s distribution:
+  For a KOTS app with k3s distribution:

   ```bash
  replicated cluster prepare \